Stepping stone year

 just right now

-I find my fingertips do better with sand
+I find my fingertips do better with

 and my ears hear better with waves